Exclusive Interview with Cástulo de la Rocha: A Journey of Leadership, Challenges & Triumphs

 De la Rocha, President and CEO of AltaMed Health Services Corporation, said that he is “privileged and honored to be included in the illustrious groups of individuals” who have been recognized by Partners in Care Foundation.

 “I have long admired Partners in Care Foundation and have witnessed the remarkable work they have accomplished over the course of two decades,” he said.
-“While I’m honored to be recognized as a leader in the health care industry, what is most important is that the work that AltaMed does in underserved and communities of need is being recognized.”
+“While I’m honored to be recognized as a leader in the health care industry, what is most important is that the work that AltaMed does in communities of need is being recognized.”

 At more than 70 sites scattered around Orange County and Los Angeles, AltaMed Health Services Corporation has 5,600 employees and serves almost 648,000 patients annually.
 It’s come a long way from the small clinic that de la Rocha walked into in 1977.